Wondering how to start a legal cannabis business in Michigan? You’ve come to the right place.

 Minimally speaking, you’ll need a cannabis CPA and a cannabis business attorney.
 This can involve setting up several consultations with professionals specializing in cannabis to find the right fit.

-As you’re choosing a cannabis business attorney, look for someone who has experience in cannabis and business law.
+When choosing a cannabis business attorney, look for someone with experience in cannabis and business law.
 While cannabis attorneys with criminal law backgrounds

 After hiring someone for either position, you might also be able to utilize their network to find other team members.
 For instance, at Northstar, we’ve culminated a network of cannabis professionals to support businesses across all niches.
 This, of course, includes cannabis attorneys.

-Professionals with expertise in cannabis will ensure your business’s structuring is right from the beginning, protecting it long-term from the industry’s most common woes.
+Professionals with cannabis expertise will ensure your business’s structuring is right from the beginning, protecting it long-term from the industry’s most common woes.
 It might be worth bringing in additional partners, cannabis business consultants, and employees to complement your skills in some instances.

 For example, if you’re working on a Michigan cultivation facility, you might need to find a master grower.
-On the other hand, if you’re in cannabis safety testing, you might need someone who has experience running a lab.
+On the other hand, if you’re in cannabis safety testing, you might need someone with experience running a lab.

 As you’re structuring your cannabis business, you’ll need to draft an operating agreement or set up your company’s bylaws.
 This is where you’ll determine how your business runs.
 Consider the following: